Toninho Cerezo: International career

 Cerezo won 57 caps (full international games), between March 1977 and June 1985, with the Brazil national team, scoring five goals.

 He played in the 1978 FIFA World Cup, where they finished in third place, and in the 1982 FIFA World Cup, where they were eliminated in the second round in a group which contained defending champions and continental rivals Argentina, as well as the eventual champions Italy.
 He was also due to go to the 1986 tournament, but a hamstring injury in May ruled him out of the upcoming World Cup.
 He was a member of the Brazilian team that finished in third place at the 1979 Copa América.

 At the 1982 FIFA World Cup one of his back passes was intercepted by Italian striker Paolo Rossi, who went on to score; the match ended in a 2–3 loss to Brazil, which also saw Rossi score a hat-trick, and as a result, Brazil were knocked out of the tournament in a dramatic upset.
 For many years after the event, he was widely criticized for this error by many Brazilian fans and members of the press.

 Style of play

-A tall and strong midfielder, with a slender frame, Cerezo is regarded as one of the greatest Brazilian defensive midfielders of all time, and was well known for his tireless work-rate, stamina, and tactical awareness, as well as his dynamic, physical, and energetic style of play.
-Although he was usually deployed in a holding role, Cerezo was also an elegant and highly creative player, who was highly regarded in the media for his technique, vision, ability to understand the game, and passing range, which enabled him to orchestrate attacking moves for his team, get forward, and create chances for teammates after winning back possession; as such, he often functioned as a deep-lying playmaker in midfield throughout his career.
-Although he was mainly a team player, who preferred to assist other players over scoring himself, he also possessed an accurate shot.
+A tall and strong midfielder with a slender frame, Cerezo is regarded as one of the greatest Brazilian defensive midfielders of all time.
+He was well known for his tireless work-rate, stamina, tactical awareness, and his dynamic style of play.
+Cerezo was usually deployed in a holding role, but he was also an elegant and highly creative player who was highly regarded in the media for his technique, vision, ability to understand the game, and passing range.
+These traits enabled him to orchestrate attacking moves for his team, get forward, and create chances for teammates after winning back possession.
+As such, he often functioned as a deep-lying playmaker in midfield throughout his career.
+Although he was mainly a team player who preferred to assist other players over scoring himself, he also possessed an accurate shot.